Vintage Trailer Supply

 The store started with a laughably small inventory of propane tanks, Vulkem and rivets.
 It wasn't long, though, before the store became an indispensable part of the vintage travel trailer community, offering a growing list of products including many reproductions of obsolete parts that Steve developed in partnership with his customers to meet their individual needs.

 In September 2005, the name of the store changed to Vintage Trailer Supply to better meet the needs of the company's growing list of customers who own and are restoring Shastas, Serro Scottys, Spartans and dozens of other brands of vintage travel trailers.

-Today, Vintage Trailer Supply is the vintage trailer hobby's general store, serving thousands of customers every year and shipping internationally every day.
-While we've grown quickly and have learned from many mistakes, we've always put customer service first and we try to be a model of how a small online business should be run.
+Today, Vintage Trailer Supply is the vintage trailer lifestyle's general store, serving thousands of customers every year and shipping internationally every day.
+While we've grown quickly and have learned from many mistakes, we've always put customer service first and we try to be a model of how a small online business should be run